 Information should be encrypted to be accessed or decoded only by users with the right key.
 This is how unwarranted users will not be able to access sensitive data.
 The data encryption can be conducted with a symmetric or asymmetric key — your development team will help you choose the more appropriate method.
 You may also encrypt your private network with the help of a VPN (Virtual Private Network) tool.
 This way, nobody outside your network will see the data coming in or out of your computer.
 Network security protocols, such as Secure Hypertext Transfer Protocol (HTTPS), Secure File Transfer Protocol (SFTP), and Secure Socket Layer (SSL), also serve this important purpose.

-To ensure data loss prevention or to be immune to ransomware, you should regularly back up your data.
+To ensure data loss prevention and to be immune to ransomware, you should regularly back up your data.
 By implementing a regular database dump, you will make sure that no patient data is ever lost as you will always be able to restore the previous version.
+It is a very important measure from the perspective of data protection in healthcare industry.

 Usage tracking system